Statesmen and warriors, traders and the rest,

 — Nat Stein, 1865

-Though the job of a stagecoach driver may not initially seem as dangerous as some professions in the Old West such as working as a cowboy, gambler, soldier or lawman, this profession did, in fact, require a bold and strong character.
-From the earliest days of stage-coaching, these many men and women, who went by several nicknames such as “whip,” “Charlie,” “jehu,” reinsman, and others, has been likened to the Roman chariot racers of centuries ago.
+Though the job of a stagecoach driver may not initially seem as dangerous as some professions in the Old West, such as working as a cowboy, gambler, soldiers, or lawman, this profession did require a bold and strong character.
+From the earliest days of stage-coaching, these many men and women, who went by several nicknames such as “whip,” “Charlie,” “jehu,” reinsman, and others, have been likened to the Roman chariot racers of centuries ago.
 Not just anyone could handle the job that required excellent horsemanship, driving skills, and often great courage as they traveled through hostile Indian country and were the constant target of bandits.

-The many stage routes covered a variety of terrain on often narrow and rugged trails, through deep sands, endless mud, and along steep inclines.
+The many stage routes covered various terrain on often narrow and rugged trails, through deep sands, endless mud, and along steep inclines.

-Though there were far more men in the profession, there were also women who acted as stage drivers, such as Charley Parkhurst, Mary Fields, and Delia Haskett Rawson.
+Though there were far more men in the profession, women acted as stage drivers, such as Charley Parkhurst, Mary Fields, and Delia Haskett Rawson.
 Regardless of gender, most all were under the age of 40.
-On some routes, each driver would have his or her own section, which they would drive over and over, generally covering about 50 miles.
+On some routes, each driver would have their own section, which they would drive over and over, generally covering about 50 miles.

-The drivers controlled the teams with the use of the reins and their whips, which were often made to their exact specification.
-If their coaches carried the U.S. Mail, they required to swear the “Oath of Mail Contractors and Carriers.”
-Often carrying valuable freight, especially around mining camps, shotgun messengers rode with the stage in order to protect the cargo and passengers.
+The drivers controlled the teams using the reins and their whips, which were often made to their exact specifications.
+If their coaches carried the U.S. Mail, they were required to swear the “Oath of Mail Contractors and Carriers.”
+Often carrying valuable freight, especially around mining camps, shotgun messengers rode with the stage to protect the cargo and passengers.

-As to the owners and operators of the stage lines, who obviously stood to make or lose the most money, they were referred to as “Stagers.”
-Unfortunately, for many of these transportation entrepreneurs, the “staging” business was unprofitable and they wound up in bankruptcy.
-However, though they have changed the business focus, American Express and Wells-Fargo continue to operate today.
+The owners and operators of the stage lines, who stood to make or lose the most money, were referred to as “Stagers.”
+Unfortunately, for many of these transportation entrepreneurs, the “staging” business was unprofitable, and they wound up in bankruptcy.
+However, though they may have changed their business focus, American Express and Wells Fargo continue to operate today.